Support with managing your money

 If you have a lot of capital or income you may need a specialist service to act as your Deputy (such as a solicitor), or a Panel Deputy.
 There is one company in Sheffield that provides this service.

-Get details of all the Panel Deputy services in England and Wales from the Government.
+Get details of all the Panel Deputy services in England and Wales from the Government website.

 An Appointee is someone responsible for your benefits.
 They can represent you – this means they can talk to the Department for Work and Pensions (DWP) to make sure you get the right benefits.
 Your Appointee will collect your benefits, and tell the DWP about any changes that could change the benefits you get.
 Your Appointee will often also help you to manage your money by paying bills and giving you money each week to spend on the things you like.